revcozmo/herc-edge-login/README.md

 - cross-platform
 - mobile first
 - open source
+and can be built form source [here](https://github.com/EdgeApp)

 HERC is:
 - Supply Chain Orientated
 - Functional to specific params
 - React Native based with web3 functionality for audit
-- Helping Eradicate Rackateering and Colussion
+- Helping Eradicate Rackateering and Colussion by providing transparency, data integrity, and chain of custody throughout a supplychain
 ------------